 Situated just up the hill from the offshore cafe, leave your skis at the Medran and head up to enjoy happy hour which runs between 4 pm and 5 pm.

-If you find that you a little peckish after a hard days skiing (or recovering from the night before!) try one of their huge bowls of Nachos with Chilli- too much for one, so definitely worth sharing!
+If you find that you are a little peckish after a hard days skiing (or recovering from the night before!) try one of their vast bowls of Nachos with Chilli- too much for one, so definitely worth sharing!